This page contains some affiliate links. Please review my disclosure policy.

-- optional: pinch of sea salt or crushed candy cane
+- optional: pinch of sea salt or 1/4 cup crushed candy cane*

 - Preheat oven to 350 degrees F.

-- In a large bowl combine all ingredients (yes you can do this all in one bowl!).
+- In a large bowl combine all ingredients and fold in chocolate chips.

 - Line a baking sheet with parchment paper or a silicone mat.

-- Roll dough into 1 tablespoon-sized balls and flatten slightly (do not make them bigger than this as they spread).
+- Roll dough into 1 tablespoon-sized balls and place onto baking sheet.
+Flatten slightly with your palm (do not make them bigger than this as they spread).

 - Sprinkle with sea salt, if using.

-- Remove from oven and let sit on tray for 10 minutes ( do NOT attempt to remove before then).
+- Remove from oven and let sit on tray for 20 minutes (do NOT attempt to remove before then).